iszczesniak/taw/intro.md

 Our writing should be clear, because the technicalities we write about are already complex.

+In the research community, the burden of communication is put on the writer, i.e., the readers expect from a writer a text that is easy to follow.

 Have something to say, and say it clearly.